Mr. Dimitris Avramopoulos, EU Commissioner for Migration, Home Affairs and Citizenship since November 2014.

 P.C.
 Ioakimidis served as an adviser (Ambassador/Councilor) on European Union Affairs to the Greek Ministry of Foreign Affairs and to the Prime Minister C. Simitis.
 In this capacity, he took part in all major EU negotiations, including the negotiations for the Single European Act, the Treaty of Maastricht and the Treaty of Amsterdam.
 He was the Greek Representative to the Intergovernmental Conference for the Nice Treaty (2000) and Alternate Member to the European Convention for drawing up the European Constitution (2002-2003).Among others, he served as President of the Administrative Board and General Director of the Hellenic Centre for European Studies (EKEM) as well as a member of the Governing Board of the Hellenic Foundation for European and Foreign Policy (ELIAMEP).

-Professor Michał Krzyżanowski, University of Liverpool
+Professor Michał Krzyżanowski, Örebro University, Sweden and University of Liverpool, UK

 Michał Krzyżanowski holds a Chair in Communication and Media at the University of Liverpool, UK as well as a Chair in Media and Communication Studies at Örebro University, Sweden.
 His widely-acclaimed interdisciplinary research focuses on the discourse of media, politics and institutions incl. in the context of Europe’s political crises, right-wing populism and the politics of exclusion.